ThatBryan/GAM150-/Final Submission/Project README.txt

 Turn on Developer Mode under options accessible from main menu.

-After which, use
+After which,
-'F1' key to toggle debug mode which gives draws the colliders, gives free movement and disable player enemy collision.
-While in Debug Mode, use 'F2' key to toggle player Tile collision.
+use 'F1' key to toggle debug mode which gives draws the colliders. use 'F2' key to toggle player Tile collision.